Orange Health Service: Services and facilities

 In addition to a 24-hour Emergency Department, Orange Health Service provides a 12-bed critical care unit for adult patients, with dedicated high dependency and coronary care beds, and is able to treat patients with a range of serious and life-threatening conditions including burns and trauma.
 The hospital is not equipped to perform neurosurgery or heart surgery and patients are transferred to other facilities for these procedures.
 A rooftop helipad facilitates aeromedical transfers and patient retrieval.

 The hospital is equipped with five operating theatres and two purpose built radiotherapy bunkers.
 Specialist services provided include gastroenterology, Renal dialysis, orthopedics as well as maternity and rehabilitation wards.
 Diagnostic services such as pathology and medical imaging, including interventional radiology are also available.

 Orange Health Service is equipped with two linear accelerators for the administration of radiation therapy as well as onsite carer's accommodation.
 Orange Health Service was the first public hospital west of the Blue Mountains to be equipped with such technology.

 Orange and Region Mental Health and Drug & Alcohol (MHDA) Services is based out of the hospital and provides a variety of mental health support and specialist treatment programs.
 Bloomfield Campus provides inpatient psychiatric facilities and is the region's referral centre for mental health patients, and also accepts patients from other areas of the state.

-Ronald McDonald House Charities in co-operation with the Royal Far West Children's Health Scheme operate the Ronald McDonald Care Mobile, a purpose built mobile paediatric clinic providing diagnosis, treatment, referral and management of on-going medical conditions to residents in isolated communities throughout the region from a base at the Bloomfield Campus, as well as providing up to 20 accommodation units for families of sick children.
+Ronald McDonald House Charities in co-operation with the Royal Far West Children's Health Scheme operate the Ronald McDonald Care Mobile, a purpose built mobile pediatric clinic providing diagnosis, treatment, referral and management of on-going medical conditions to residents in isolated communities throughout the region from a base at the Bloomfield Campus, as well as providing up to 20 accommodation units for families of sick children.
 It is the first Ronald McDonald House in Australia to specifically cater for families of children suffering from mental illness.